upc-postgrads/BrainScan/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+For our model to work all of the dependencies are on the requirements.txt.

 ```
 Give examples